atedesch1/crustyring/README.md

 - [x] Split up QueryDHT into QueryDHT and ForwardQuery so you can have a key of type Vec<u8> be converted to u64 and then forwarded
 - [x] Transfer keys on node join
 - [x] Implement simple test binary to make requests to dht
+- [x] Dockerize dht nodes & make script to easily spin up everything
+- [ ] Write automated tests for the dht as a whole
+- [ ] Handle simultaneous node joins?
 - [ ] Handle node failures by removing from registry and fixing broken connections
 - [ ] Remove registry, join network by providing the address of one node in the network
-- [ ] Dockerize dht nodes & make script to easily spin up everything
 - [ ] Use data replication to ensure fault tolerance
 - [ ] Implement logging service to provide persistence to the dht